ctsag/chef/doc/vm-setup.md

 # VMWare Creation Wizard

+## Warning

+VMWare orders the list of VMs in a weird way, in that the last VM created gets to be the first in the list.
+Take that into account when creating multiple VMs.

 ## First Creen

 Select "Installer disc image file (iso)" and browser to the CentOS 7 ISO file.